jonocodes/blog/content/blog/2025-12-10-southwest-companion-pass.md

 Short answer: No

-Longer answer: Closing personal cards can cause a short negledgable dip in your score.
+Longer answer: Closing personal cards can cause a short negligible dip in your score.
 It typically recovers in a couple months.
 I have been doing this for over a decade and never gone much below 800.

 ## Why do you personally like the companion pass?